shrikantbhute/metagenomicsonhoffman/README.md

 # Metagenomics on Hoffman
 Jacobs Lab: Run Metaphlann4 and Humann on the UCLA Supercomputer Hoffman2.
+Intended for first time setup.

 This is applicable to anyone trying to scale metagenomic data preprocessing for many samples on a supercomputer.
 At UCLA, our HPC job scheduling system is the Univa Grid Engine, derived from Sun Grid Engine.
 Therefore, these commands carry over to other UGE job scheduling systems.